Robot Sophia

 Want to book Dr. David Hanson as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 The robots of today were imagined decades ago in novels, films, and thought experiments.
-Dr. Hanson traces the arc from fiction to reality — how visionary storytelling shaped engineering goals, what the gap between perception and capability tells us about AI communication, and how creative thinking continues to drive the most unexpected technical breakthroughs.
-A talk that equally resonates with innovation, strategy, and culture audiences.
+Dr. Hanson traces the arc from fiction to reality: how visionary storytelling shaped engineering goals, what the gap between perception and capability tells us about AI communication, and how creative thinking continues to drive the most unexpected technical breakthroughs.
+A talk that resonates equally with innovation, strategy, and culture audiences.

 | Basic Data Protection Information | |